Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 After cloning this project and `cd`ing into it, we should check that we're on the default `main` branch using `$ git status` or `$ git branch`.

 Now, let's add a commit to this `main` branch!
-Implement and then make a commit with the commit message, "."
+Implement and then make a commit with the commit message, "TODO"

 ### Create a Feature Branch

-We've received the new project requirement that we must build a feature for .
+We've received the new project requirement that we must build a feature that TODO.

-Let's create a feature branch for this new feature named ``.
+- [ ] Let's create a feature branch for this new feature named `TODO`.

-Now, let's switch to that branch using `$ git switch`.
+- [ ] Now, let's switch to that branch using `$ git switch`.

-Confirm that the current branch has changed with `$ git status` or `$ git branch`.
+- [ ] Confirm that the current branch has changed with `$ git status` or `$ git branch`.

-Confirm that the commit history for this current branch includes all commits that are currently also on `main`, including the recent commit.
+- [ ] Confirm that the commit history for this current branch includes all commits that are currently also on `main`, including the recent commit.

-Implement the feature by adding this code.
+- [ ] Implement the TODO feature by adding this code:

+TODO

-Run the tests of this project using `$ python3 -m pytest `.
+- [ ] Run the tests of this project using `$ python3 -m pytest `.
 Then, confirm that our tests are running and passing.

-Finally, make a commit that contains this work on the feature branch.
-This commit should have the commit message, "."
+- [ ] Finally, make a commit that contains this work on the feature branch.
+This commit should have the commit message, "TODO"

 ### Merge the Feature Branch Into `main`